SoftwareHeritage/swh-deposit/docs/user-manual.rst

                         --archive updated-je-suis-gpl.tgz \
                         --replace

-* update a loaded deposit with a new version:
+* Update a loaded deposit with a new version (this creates a new deposit):

   - by using the external-id with the ``--slug`` argument, you will link the new deposit with its parent deposit: